Gynaeceum: Women in Greek antiquity

 Some would argue that the presence of women in the public sphere increased at a certain point through changes to dress and the increased use of the veil or hijab in some Muslim communities.
 The hijab or veil is seen by some researchers as an extension of the home and functions to protect women from the view of non-kin males.
-The domination of women through social conventions such as enforcing the use of the veil and the creation of guardians of women, and limits to movement within and outside of the home are evident in existing historical record.
+The domination of women through social conventions, such as enforcing the use of the veil and the creation of guardians of women, and limits to movement within and outside of the home are evident in existing historical record.

-The archeological record provides a limited perception of the realities of women as much of the record has been lost to the centuries.
+The archeological record provides a limited perception of the realities of women, as much of the record has been lost to the centuries.

 From andron to gynaeceum

 Free-born male citizens held political, social and economic power within the domestic and public sphere, as evidenced by the vast amount of historical records available regarding inheritance, property rights, and trade agreements.
 Ancient law books and surviving artwork reveal inheritance and property rights favoring male kin and even male non-kin over the women of the household.
 The practice of exposing new born female babies revealed a society that favored the male sex.
-The creation of specific rooms in the house designated for male only socialization appeared at a certain point in the Classical Greek period.
-The practice of holding symposium within the andron for the possible purpose of arranging economic agreements within the male aristocratic community is alluded to in many ceramic vases and murals.
+The creation of specific rooms in the house designated for male-only socialization appeared at a certain point in the Classical Greek period.
+The practice of holding symposium, within the andrōn for the possible purpose of arranging economic agreements within the male aristocratic community, is alluded to in many ceramic vases and murals.
 It is in sifting through these surviving remnants of the domestic sphere that archeologists have been able to piece together an understanding of women's social, economic, and political realities.